isomerpages/moe-westwoodsec/_explore/Direct School Admission.md

 **Dance – International (Hip Hop)**

-*   Candidates to put up a 1-minute dance item with music, preferably from the competition or performance they had performed previously.
+*   Candidates to put up a 1-minute dance item with music,&nbsp;preferably from the competition or performance they had performed previously.
-*   Candidates would be expected to learn a simple routine from the Panel and thereafter perform on the spot.
+*   Candidates would be expected to learn a simple routine from the Panel and thereafter perform on the spot.&nbsp;

 **Show Choir**